About the LFD

 The LFD designs, tests, and implements advances in the technology of hardware, software, and biomedical applications.

-Advances in data analysis are steadily integrated in the Globals Software for Imaging and Spectroscopy, which is available for trial and purchase.
+Advances in data analysis are steadily integrated in the Globals Software for Imaging and Spectroscopy.

 Training and Dissemination